Schobbish/disnote/README.md

 # DisNote
-discord bot hackutd2021

-Won Best Use of CockroachDB
+Discord bot made for HackUTD VII - Won Best Use of CockroachDB

 You'll need to run `cp -r data_template data` (and `npm i` of course) before running.